Our Philosophy and Program Offerings

 Faculty-Led Programs: In partnership with Study Abroad, UA faculty work to further internationalize their campus by developing and teaching a program abroad.
 These programs offer an academic framework complementary to the host country location.

-Other Models: If your idea doesn't fit with the models listed above, please let us know, and we can help you develop a new model or see if there is an existing model within the Office of Global Initiatives.
+Other Models: If your idea doesn't fit with the models listed above, please let us know, and we can help you develop a new model or see if there is an existing model within UA Study Abroad.